Live and work in the Adirondack Mountains!

 Room and Board

-Room and board is provided to each employee at a small cost (depending on position).
+Room and board is provided to each seasonal employee at a small cost (depending on position).
 We have two cabins, and several tent platforms (tents provided) located around the property.
 All housing is within 5 minutes walking distance to the main Loj.
+Housing is not available for most full-time positions.

 Employee salaries are determined by job duties, and paychecks are distributed bi-weekly.
 All employees will receive a one-year Adirondack Mountain Club membership, with discounts at our High Peaks Information Center Store.
 Free use of canoes and kayaks on Heart Lake, as well as ski and snowshoes mid-week available to all staff.